ethansilvas/crypto-portfolio-clustering/README.md

 If you would like to run the program in JupyterLab, install the [Anaconda](https://www.anaconda.com/products/distribution) distribution and run `jupyter lab` in a conda dev environment.

-To ensure that your notebook runs properly you can use the [requirements.txt](/Resources/requirements.txt) file to create an exact copy of the conda dev environment used to create the notebook.
+To ensure that your notebook runs properly you can use the [requirements.txt](/Resources/requirements.txt) file to create an exact copy of the conda dev environment used in development of this project.

 Create a copy of the conda dev environment with `conda create --name myenv --file requirements.txt`